dedvg/BibleApp/README.md

 Currently there are bible apps for example: Bijbel - Statenvertaling.
 But they lack this.
+Bible is another app, it has the functions but not orderly and usefull for study purposes.

 __Optional problems:__

 * When reading the Bible, one translation can differ a lot from the other.
 However it can add quite some meaning to the text.
 By reading different translations side by side this can be done quite easy to get a better understanding of the text.
   * For example by comparing the dutch and english text.
 * Notes and boommarks are separated.
 They can be combined.
- * these notes and boommarks can be orderly sorted
+  * these notes and boommarks can be orderly sorted.
+* Enable the user to share bible verses without adds.
+* Let the text be continuous and still be able to select a verse.
+* Lookup the favorites and notes from another user.

 These options will be usefull for people that read the bible on daily basis and want to get more depth.